Maji de Watashi ni Koi Shinasai!: Kazama family

 The biggest geek of the group, Takuya is an otaku as he openly loves both anime and manga.
 He is also skilled with computers and can be counted on to keep up with the rumor mill, but like Gakuto has no luck with women.
 He is only the member of the Kazama family with no fighting capability.

 Anime

 An anime television series adaptation was announced on January 18, 2011.
 The series was animated by Lerche, directed by Keitaro Motonaga, and the scripts are by Katsuhiko Takayama.
 The anime aired on AT-X from October 1 to December 18, 2011.
 Sentai Filmworks licensed the series in North America.
 The series was simulcasted through the Anime Network as well as being streamed on Hulu, then released on home video via Section23 Films in 2012. the anime has one opening theme and ending theme.
-The opening theme is 'U-n-d-e-r-STANDING' by SV TRIBE, while the ending theme is 'Kimi no Maji o Chōdai'.
+The opening theme is 'U-n-d-e-r-STANDING' by SV TRIBE, while the ending theme is 'Kimi no Maji o Chōdai', sung by Yuu Asakawa, Akane Tomonaga, Hyo-sei, Shizuka Ito, and Yuuko Gotou.